robertjdominguez/altamont-hacktoberfest-welcome/roster.md

 # Participants
 <!-- While all together in the CS room, enter your name at the bottom of this list -->
 <!--
-First and Last Name, with an h3 tag
 Grade, with two spaces
 Favorite language
 -->